-We booked our flights to NYC knowing it would likely be our last trip away before the big one next year (knowing us though, it won't be!)
-So we were prepared to splash out a little.
+We booked our flights to NYC as a one week city break, so we were prepared to splash out a little.
 However, after booking the flights and doing some research into accommodation and activities I discovered 'splash' was an understatement, it would be more of a pouring.
 We could have just gone ahead and spent what we had but the ever-budget-conscious traveller in me knew there must be a better way.
 And ok, we still spent more money than we usually would on a week away but we managed to see a fair bit of NYC without having to open our wallets.
-So here's a list of some fun things we did for free in NYC!
+So here's a list of some fun things we did for FREE in New York!

 1. Walking the Brooklyn Bridge